 Dandruff shampoos containing zinc (Head & Shoulders), selenium (Selsun Blue) and lead (Grecian Formula) or other medicated shampoos/conditioners should not be used prior to taking a sample.

-If hair is very short, clean thinning shears may be used.
+If the hair is very short, clean thinning shears may be used.

 - Wash hands and ensure scissors are clean and in good condition